adon-cloudcannon/landing-page-test/src/collections/posts/2023-02-08-creating-sites-the-jamstack-way.md

 When a user visits a dynamic website, the webserver runs code to generate the website on the fly.
 It might collect content from a database or API, build the layout from a theme, or create a breadcrumb from a plugin; anything is possible.
 Once the page generates, it’s returned to the user.

 Dynamic websites created new possibilities for the web.
 The web became much more interactive and tailored to you as an individual.
 However, with this new approach came a great deal of complexity.
 Instead of having a web server delivering files, you have programming languages, databases, caching layers, and plugins, which all need to work together flawlessly to deliver a web page.
-If one piece of the stack breaks, the whole site goes down.<br><br>{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/dynamic-response.svg" alt:"" extend:false border:false %}
+If one piece of the stack breaks, the whole site goes down.<br>

+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/dynamic-response.svg" alt: "" extend: false border: false %}

 ## Next-level static sites

 Static site generators (SSGs) started rising in popularity around 2008 to address the pain points of dynamic websites.
 A static site generator brings some of the advantages of a dynamic website to a static website.
 You can programmatically build web pages, retrieve content from a database or API, use layouts and includes just like on a dynamic site.
 The difference is a static site generator goes through a build process that prerenders all of the pages on the site.
 So after the build process is complete, you have an entirely static website — just like Tim Berners-Lee did with his first website.
 Any time you change content or any other source files, you rebuild the site, generating an entirely new static website.

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/what-is-jamstack.svg" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/what-is-jamstack.svg" alt: "" extend: false border: false %}

 ## What is Jamstack?